 The following table contains information with respect to our Chief Executive Officer, Chief Financial Officer, and the three other most highly compensated executive officers of Lazard Ltd. Pursuant to SEC rules, we have also included information on Bruce Wasserstein, who served as Chairman and Chief Executive Officer of Lazard until his passing on October 14, 2009 and Steven Golub, who served as interim Chief Executive Officer from October 14th until November 16th, 2009.
 These officers are collectively referred to as the "named executive officers".
-We believe that the better way to view this information is as set forth under "Compensation Discussion and Analysis-Compensation for Each of Our Named Executive Officers in 2009," as the information set forth below (i) includes in 2009 compensation RSUs that related to 2008 performance, which were awarded on February 10, 2009 and does not include in 2009 compensation RSUs that related to 2009 performance, which were awarded on February 11, 2010, and (ii) includes in 2009 compensation deferred cash awards that related to 2008 performance, which were awarded on February 10, 2009 and were paid in February 2010.
+We believe that the better way to view this information is as set forth under "Compensation Discussion and Analysis-Compensation for Each of Our Named Executive Officers in 2009," as the information set forth below (i) includes in 2009 compensation RSUs that related to 2008 performance, which were awarded on February 10, 2009 and does not include in 2009 compensation RSUs that related to 2008 performance, which were paid in February 2010.
 The information with respect to 2008 and 2007 compensation includes RSUs granted in the relevant calendar year, which relates to the previous year's performance, and does not include RSUs granted with respect to the relevant calendar year's performance.